What is Amateur Radio (HAM Radio)

 How many people do this

-If your wondering how many people are licensed in the US, you can see the numbers correlated by our association: http://www.arrl.org/fcc-license-counts If you interested in what it takes to become licensed, you can ask me (a volunteer licensing instructor and examiner).
+If your wondering how many people are licensed in the US, you can see the numbers correlated by our association: http://www.arrl.org/fcc-license-counts If you are interested in what it takes to become licensed, you can ask me (a volunteer licensing instructor and examiner).

 You can also start here: http://www.arrl.org/licensing-education-training